 - They only require nighttime wear

-- Most of that wear can be when you are sleeping
+- Most of that time can be when you are sleeping

-This is a huge perk to many patients who find the idea of daytime wear to be an inconvenience—the main reason being that your aligner trays need to be removed in order to eat and to drink darker beverages like coffee or tea.
+Wearing aligners only at night is a huge perk to many patients who find the idea of daytime wear to be an inconvenience.
+The main reason is that your aligner trays need to be removed in order to eat and to drink darker beverages like coffee or tea.

-Clear aligners are already designed to be much more convenient and discreet than traditional metal braces, but some patients may find that they feel self-conscious even just wearing clear aligners around during the day, in which case you may be a good candidate for nighttime aligners.
+Clear aligners are already designed to be much more convenient and discreet than traditional metal braces.
+Unfortunately, some patients may find that they feel self-conscious wearing clear aligners during the day.
+If you think this sounds like you then you may be a good candidate for nighttime aligners.

-So, the upsides of nighttime treatment are even greater invisibility (due to the fact that you aren't even wearing them during the day) and the convenience of not having to take them out every time you go back for another donut from the break room.
+So, the upsides of nighttime treatment are even greater invisibility (due to the fact that you don't wear them during the day), and the convenience of not having to take them out every time you go back for another doughnut from the break room.

-- Treatment with nighttime aligners takes longer than treatment with standard all-day wear aligners
+- Treatment with nighttime aligners takes longer than treatment with standard aligners

-- Nighttime aligners are only meant for patients with very mild misalignment, so for many who find this option appealing, treatment may be out of the question.
+- Nighttime aligners are only meant for patients with very mild misalignment

-An even bigger problem is that with nighttime aligners, there could be more chance of your teeth moving back into their original position since teeth aren't under continual pressure.
+Not everyone will be eligible because nighttime aligners can only resolve very mild orthodontic cases.
+But, an even bigger problem is that there could be more chance of your teeth moving back into their original position with nighttime aligners since teeth aren't under continual pressure.

-Hurst sites his commitment and responsibility to his patients to do no harm, and the lack of evidence that nighttime aligners are safe and effective, as the principal reason why Candid doesn't offer nighttime aligner treatment.
+Hurst states his commitment and responsibility to his patients to do no harm and the lack of evidence that nighttime aligners are safe and effective as the principal reason why Candid doesn't offer nighttime aligner treatment.